svsticky/chroma/colorizer/README.md

 >Warning: If for whatever reason Colorizer fails halfway through a migration, it is recommended to revert back to the backup.
 >Colorizer has **NO** recovery mechanism whatsoever.

+## Quitting halfway through
+If you want to quit halfway through, use `Ctrl + \`, this will finish the current album and then exit.
+You can then later continue with the ``--start-at-dir`` flag.

 ## License
 MIT or Apache 2.0, at your option.